Delarin/Elk-Stack-Project/README.md

 * You will be prompted to enter a password for our new SSH key.

-DO NOT ENTER A PASSWORD.
+  * DO NOT ENTER A PASSWORD.
 Press the enter key twice to enter a blank password

 * Run cat ~/.ssh/id_rsa.pub to show your id_rsa.pub key:

 * Copy the SSH key string and paste it into the Administrator Account section on the Basics page for the VM in Azure.

-For SSH public key source select Use existing public key from the drop down.
+  * For SSH public key source select Use existing public key from the drop down.
-You will use the same SSH key for every machine you create today.
-Later we will change the key on a few machines.
+  * You will use the same SSH key for every machine you create for this project

+#### Create VMs 2 and 3 - The Web VM's
+We Created 2 more new VMs with the following properties:

+* named "Web-1" and "Web-2"

+* resource group Red Team.

+* Each VM located in the same region as the resource and security groups.

+* We chose an administrative username - azdmin.

+ * You should use the same admin name for all 3 machines.

+* Setup ssh connection

+  * For these machines, we used the ssh key that was created for the first machine.
+  * Run cat ~/.ssh/id_rsa.pub to get the public key.

+* Choose the VM option that has:

+  * Whose offering is Standard - B1ms

+    * 1 CPU
+    * 2 RAM

+It is crucial to make sure both of these VM's are in the same availability Set.

+* Under Availability Options, we selected 'Availability Set'.
+* Clicked on 'Create New' under the Availability set.
+* We named it "Web-Set". for both VMs.
+* Then Save the changes.